studiorxch/home/.history/_docs/track_display_logic_20250702233327.md

 ---

-library.yml is the source of truth for all track display and filtering logic on the /library page.
-Ensure it includes mood, genre, and other frontmatter fields during generation.

 ### ✅ Requirements for a Track to Appear in the Library
 1. **Valid Loop File**
    - Each track must have a valid `.mp3` loop file.